 Five Health Care Options for Small Businesses

-Some large companies offer great perks like paid gym memberships, flexible scheduling or company stock.
-You may not receive these perks as a small business employee, but you could be eligible for valuable health insurance.
-As many as 54 percent of small business owners choose not to offer health insurance because of the cost, though.
-Share information with your employer about five health care options for small businesses that help you get the insurance coverage you need.
+Some large companies offer perks like paid gym memberships, flexible scheduling or company stock.
+You may not receive those extras as a small business employee, but you could be eligible for valuable health coverage.
+As many as 54 percent of small business owners choose not to offer health insurance because of cost.
+Share these five health care options with your employer to help them choose a plan that fits employees’ needs.

 1. Private Small Group Plan

-Some insurance companies offer private small group insurance plans.
-The insurance company assesses the small business's employees to determine risk, and then they create a plan that outlines the benefits they'll offer and the premium cost per employee.
-This option gives small businesses greater opportunities to shop around as they find the best coverage and rates for their employees.
+Some insurers offer private small group plans that assess your business’s employees to determine risk, then create a plan outlining benefits and a per‑employee premium.
+This option lets employers shop among carriers for the best coverage and rates for their workforce.

 2. SHOP Marketplace